freeCodeCamp/freeCodeCamp/guide/english/html/tutorials/how-to-use-links/index.md

 Links are found in nearly all web pages.
 Links allow users to click their way from page to page.

 HTML links are hyperlinks.
-You can click on a link and jump to another document.
+You can click on a link and jump redirected to another document.

 When you move the mouse over a link, the mouse arrow will turn into a little hand.